 You can make a submission by:

-The Bill will allow the Secretary to make and amend the rules.
-This enhances the government’s responsiveness to changing market conditions and importing country requirements, as well as the uptake of innovation within the industry.
+The Bill will allow the head of the Department of Agriculture and Water Resources (the Secretary) to make and amend the rules.
+This will enhance the government’s responsiveness to changing market conditions and importing country requirements, as well as the uptake of innovation within the industry.

 Outline of the draft meat rules

 Parts 1 & 2 set out a simplified outline of the draft meat rules, including providing definitions of key terms.
 They also detail how the draft meat rules will interact with the Australian Meat Standard.